![]() |

 Environmental and aesthetic issues

-Although much of Kansas is favorable for wind-energy development, some locales clearly are not suitable for various reasons, such as urban areas, nature preserves, and places with great aesthetic or environmental value.
-Thus, most wind farms have been sited in pre-existing cropland or rangeland locations.
-The development of wind farms in Kansas is subject for the most part to county regulations and approval, which take into account local circumstances and public perception of wind farms.
+Although much of Kansas as well as southwestern Missouri are favorable for wind-energy development, some locales clearly are not suitable for various reasons, such as urban areas, nature preserves, and places with great aesthetic or environmental value.
+Wind farms are, in general, compatible with rural, agricultural rangeland and cropland, including both dryland and irrigated farming.

 Yard sign opposition to wind turbines displayed in